-For the most part, it’s a broken down dream, a piecemeal byway lined with fleabag motels, dusty storefronts, seedy bars, out-of-service gas stations, and half-lit flickering neon signs.
+For the most part, Route 66 is a broken-down dream, a piecemeal byway lined with fleabag motels, dusty storefronts, seedy bars, out-of-service gas stations, and half-lit flickering neon signs.
 Nonetheless, every time we near a section of the Mother Road we’re drawn in, and I begin to hum, “If you ever plan to motor West, Travel my way take the highway that’s the best, Get your kicks on Route 66….”.

 In late October, our route took us through Williams, Arizona, a small town that proudly proclaims the distinction of being the last holdout on Route 66 bypassed by an interstate.
-Left to wither on the vine—like every small town along the route when four-lane divided highways left them in the dust—much of the downtown has seen better days.
+Left to wither on the vine, just like every small town along the route when four-lane divided highways left them in the dust, much of the downtown has seen better days.

 But there’s a revival going on, and unlike many other towns that went belly-up along the venerable old route, Williams appears to be thriving: 1950’s era motor courts, mom & pop cafes, scruffy bars, and Indian curio shops share the street with a mix of new businesses (most with a retro twist).
 And of course, there are a plethora of shops over-stuffed with Route 66 memorabilia and souvenirs.
 It doesn’t hurt that Williams is also the gateway to the South Rim of the Grand Canyon, but many people visit simply for the nostalgia of a simpler time—wishful thinking though that may be.